 Hence, if the gross salary is above that amount template will automatically display 0.
 Exgratia or bonus consists of the amount that an employer pays to the employee with no obligation or liability to pay it back.

 Furthermore, Reimbursement items depend on the designation of the employee.
 Reimbursements are those amounts that an employee gets reimbursed based on the amount spent actually under a particular head.

 These reimbursements include excessive medical reimbursements, conveyance or travel reimbursements, or Telephone reimbursements.

 Moreover, CTC/PM is the total salary of an employee without deductions.
 Keep in mind that CTC also includes the employee contribution, which is not payable every month but is a part of the salary.

 CTC/PM (per month) = Gross salary + Employer Contribution + Reimbursements.

 CTC/PA (per annum) = CTC PM X 12 months.

-Employee Contribution to ESI is 1.75 % of the basic salary.
-A formula has been set up which calculates the amount by itself.
+Employee Contribution to ESI is 0.75 % of the gross salary.
+The cell consists of a predefined formula and automatically calculates the amount by itself.

 The summary section consists of the final calculation of the net receivable salary amount.

-Net salary transferred Amount = Gross Salary + Reimbursed Allowances – Deductions – TDS – FBT – Loan EMI.
+Net salary = Gross Salary + Reimbursed Allowances – Deductions – TDS – FBT – Loan EMI.